Meudon: History

 Louis Eugène Robert, a naturalist doctor that lived in Meudon, published the book History and Natural Description of the Meudon Commune (French) in 1843.

 At Meudon, the argile plastique clay was extensively mined in the 19th century.
 The first fossil of the European diatryma Gastornis parisiensis was discovered in these deposits by Gaston Planté.

 Roman Times

-Archelogical sites found at Meudon show that it may have been populated since the Neolithic times.
+Archeological sites found at Meudon show that it may have been populated since the Neolithic times.
 Gauls named the site Mole-Dum (sand dune), and the Romans Latinized the name as Moldunum.

 Middle Ages

 The oldest known Lord of Meudon is the knight Erkenbold, in 1180.

 During the Middle Ages, the history of Meudon is linked to the Meudon Family, an old family of the French nobility.

 The Saint-Germain abbey held a seigneurerie at Meudon since the 12th century, despite that monastery having no official title granting such rights over the city before the 13th century.

 In 1235, Simon, the Saint-Germain abbot, buys back the wheat and wine tithes from Etienne de Meudon.
 The abbot then continued to buy land in Meudon.

 In 1333, Robert de Meudon is panetier to King Philip VI of France, and its son Henri de Meudon is grand huntsman.